bnspalding/wordlists/README.md

 ## Introduction

-This repo contains a collection of word lists that I've collected and polished from a variety of sources.
-These word lists all seek to represent some useful, general subset of the English language.
+This repo contains word lists that I've gathered and polished from a variety of sources.
+I use these lists primarily in a generative context, as productive material for creative output.
 Words are written one-per-line, normalized to lower case (i not I), and spaces within multi-word words have been replaced with underscores (new_york not New York).